dylanyng/Migraine-Manager/README.md

 While the current version of Migraine Manager is functional and user-friendly, there are several optimizations planned for future iterations:

-- ✅ Implement data visualization features to help users better understand their migraine patterns and trends over time.
+- ✅ Data visualization features to help users better understand their migraine patterns and trends over time
-- ✅ Implement retrieval of weather data using an API to keep track of weather conditions associated with migraine attacks for
+- ✅ Retrieval of weather data using an API to keep track of weather conditions associated with migraine attacks for
-- 🔲 Implement Google OAuth
+- 🔲 Google OAuth
+- 🔲 A calendar view to help users see patterns in episodes and keep track of medication
-- 🔲 Implement CSV data exporting
+- 🔲 CSV data exporting
-- 🔲 Implement a reminder system for logging migraines
+- 🔲 A reminder system for logging migraines and preventative medication

 ## 📝 Lessons Learned: